 - I'll Pretend I Didn't Hear That: Jaco would rather pretend that there's no Saiyans on Earth or ignore Whis rewinding time.
 (The latter case is probably helped by the fact that Whis is the God of Destruction's attendant, and the strongest being in all of Universe 7.)

-- Jerk with a Heart of Gold: Abrasive, condensending, self-centered, and egotistical, but he can usually be counted upon to do the right thing regardless, even to his detriment.
+- Jerk with a Heart of Gold: Abrasive, condescending, self-centered, and egotistical, but he can usually be counted upon to do the right thing regardless, even to his detriment.

 - Meaningful Name: Jaco's name is a food pun, naturally, that can be taking as meaning fish bait or small fish.
 In Japanese, his name is also a pun of a storytelling device where a character is insignificant to the greater story.
 Which fits Jaco perfectly since his one major achievement, saving East City, is rendered meaningless since Nappa destroys the city in about twenty years anyway.
 He also fails in his mission to stop the hostile alien coming to Earth, but since said alien was Goku, that screw-up ends up saving the universe several times over.

 - Mistaken for Aliens: Inverted.
 Over the course of the comic he is mistaken for a foreigner, a masked superhero and a robot.
+Basically everything but an alien.
 (The thing about him being a foreigner is more sensible than it seems at first, as he doesn't stick out at all in the East City.)

 - The Napoleon: He is extremely sensitive about his height.

 - Non-Standard Character Design: Jaco reflects Toriyama's "modern" art style which favours smaller, punier and less detailed character designs.
 While he didn't look so incongruous in his debut manga series (aside from being an alien), he stands out quite conspicuously next to the more muscular Z-Fighters.